pnp/teams-dev-samples/samples/tab-sso/src/nodejs/README.md

 Note also that the value of the `Authority` setting can either be your tenant id, for building an internal-only application, or can be set to `organizations` for a multi-tenant application.

-4. Within this `nodejs` directory, run
+4. Within both the `nodejs` directory and the `api-server` subdirectory, run

 ```shell
 npm install